l3dlp-sandbox/Gopherscript/README.md

 Gopherscript is a secure scripting/configuration language written in Go.
 It features a fined-grain permission system and enforces a strong isolation of dependencies.
 Gopherscript is not production ready yet : if you find a bug or want to suggest a feature create an issue please !
+Expect breaking changes.

 Join the official community on [Revolt](https://app.revolt.chat/invite/cJQPeQkc).